LocalGovIMS/localgov-ims-website/index.markdown

 ### Help and queries

-The IMS project team doesn't provide technical support for the open-source version of the IMS, but the team is happy to answer any queries you have and help point you in the right direction.
+The IMS project team doesn't provide technical support for the open source version of the IMS, but the team is happy to answer any queries you have and help point you in the right direction.
 Please [contact the team](/contacts) for further help.